 Equate Scotland’s Women in STEM Conference provides an opportunity for academics, professional staff and students who are working on the gender action plan, equality and diversity and /or more inclusive curriculums to refresh or build on current activities in this area.
 It’s an opportunity to learn from each other and explore appropriate and practical solutions that align with your institution’s strategic goals to tackle gender equality.
 It’s an opportunity to share what is working and what is not across the academic sector.

-Dame Anne Glover DBE, President of the Royal Society of Edinburgh and Vice Principal for External Affairs and Dean for Europe at University of Aberdeen will open the event with a key note speech followed by Heather Bruce, 2nd year Masters in Mechanical Engineering student, Edinburgh Napier University.
+Dame Anne Glover DBE, President of the Royal Society of Edinburgh and Special Advisor at the University of Strathclyde will open the event with a key note speech followed by Heather Bruce, 4th year Masters in Mechanical Engineering student, Heriot Watt University.
 The event will encompass six different one hour workshops, where delegates will attend 2 out of the 6 workshops.